 European Nazarene College follows the European Credit Transfer and Accumulation System (ECTS).
 This system is one of the key elements of the Bologna Declaration of 1999, originally signed by 29 countries, currently by 47 countries, and intends to develop a comparable educational system across national boundaries.

 This is a student-centred system based on the student workload required to achieve the objectives of a course or programme.
 The ECTS system requires that every assignment states the estimated number of student work hours needed to fulfil this requirement.

 Student Learning Hours

 One ECTS is equivalent to 25-30 student learning hours.
+For EuNC, this is set to 30 student learning hours for all courses in order to satisfy ordination requirements.
 The student learning hours include all activities needed to accomplish the intended educational outcomes.
 These learning activities can be class sessions, reading, paper assignments, presentations, supervised learning activities, internships, mentoring, or any other activity that will help the student reach the intended educational outcomes.

 Course Load, and Length of Programme